-Nestled in the trees on the corner of Rocky Road and Parson’s Hill is St Paul’s Church.
+Tucked amidst the trees at the intersection of Rocky Road and Parson’s Hill (also known as Tower Hill) stands St. Paul’s Church.

-The current church was built in 1838 and was dedicated on 15th September 1841.
-It has continued as an independent parish up until 1948.
-It was formerly part of the diocese of Lismore and was transferred into the care of the diocese of Cloyne.
-And, part of the Youghal Union of Parishes.
+The current church was constructed in 1838 and was officially consecrated on September 15, 1841.
+It remained an independent parish until 1948 when it became part of the care of the diocese of Cloyne, previously belonging to the diocese of Lismore.
+It is now part of the Youghal Union of Parishes.

-It is a place of worship during the summer months and is the setting for some wonderful services like the Harvest Festival and a candlelit carol service in December.
+During the summer months, St. Paul’s Church continues to serve as a place of worship and hosts remarkable services such as the Harvest Festival and a candlelit carol service in December.

 Rectors have included: